High Altitude Reeds

 The oboe reeds I make for myself are hand gouged using a custom RDG 10 mm blade/bed gouger with the center measuring 57-59 and the sides about 47.
 Cane selection comes from first available medium-hard cane and measures 9.5-10 mm in diameter.
 The finished length is around 68 mm with a heart length of about 5 mm.
 I tie my reeds on Stevens, Glotin, or Pisoni 45mm cork staples.
 Reeds are made on a Mack-Pfeiffer (medium narrow) shaper tip.

 You can learn more about high altitude reed making in my article High Altitude Reed Making.

 If you are new to reeds, get started with my Reed FAQ article.

 Due to tendonitis and the extensive amount of time required, my handmade oboe reeds are currently unavailable.
 The following recommendations are where I send my students to buy reeds:

 Jennifer Stucki makes an excellent high altitude reed in Boulder, Colorado.
-Her reeds are perfectly suited for high altitude and the student reed (listed in her Etsy shop), is a professional level reed that will work for everyone.
+Her reeds are perfectly suited for high altitude and the student reed is a professional level reed that will work for everyone.
 These reeds arrive ready to play with a beautiful tone and balanced response for all types of instruments.
-Her reeds can be purchased on her Etsy shop at WoodensingerReedShop.
+Her reeds can be purchased on her website at http://woodensinger.com/shop/.

 Handmade Bassoon Reeds